Harshit2929/tra-AI-ner/readme.md

 # HealthifyAtHome

-HealthifyAtHome is a one stop application for ur fitness.No need of a trainer user our webb app and  our ai trainer will give u realtime feedback onyour exercise movements.We also have made a game In this stressed times having fun is also important ,play our game to alleviate ur stress and have fun while exercising.
+HealthifyAtHome is a one stop application for ur fitness.No need of a trainer , our ai trainer will give u realtime feedback on user's exercise movements.We also have made a 3-D  fitness game.
+In this stressed times having fun is also important ,play our game to alleviate ur stress and have fun while exercising.

 ## T187[Software Chasers]